nuxt-community/auth-module/docs/schemes/local.md

 - Default: `Authorization`

 Authorization header name to be used in axios requests.

 ### `tokenType`

 - Default: `Bearer`

 Authorization header type to be used in axios requests.

+ ### `globalToken`
+ - Default: `true`

+ Set Authorization header for all axios requests

  ### `autoFetchUser`